dsun1001/agent-based-modeling/Administrative_Subdivisions.md

 ### Individual Stretch Goal 1:

 For this part, I followed the same steps as above but took shp files from HDX.
-It seems that for the most part, GADM and HDX have similar data.
+From looking it over, it would appear the HDX and GADM data are the same/similar, and upon further investigation [from this link](https://data.humdata.org/dataset/angola-administrative-levels-0-3) in the metadata tab it says that GADM is the source.

 ![](angola_hdx.png)